(Disclosure: Some of the links below may be affiliate links)

 Even if it is not a funny concern, you should prepare for your death.
-Not for you, but for people who depend on you.
-The bills will not stop to come after your death.
+Not for you.
+But for people who depend on you.
+The bills will not stop coming after your death.

 Your loved ones just went to the tragic event of your death.
 Now, they may be faced with new difficulties.
 What if you are the only one that knows how to get access to the banking system?
-What if you are the only one with access to all the insurances policies?
+What if you are the only one with access to all the insurance policies?

 But I think that is a bit sinister.
 I prefer the name disaster file.
 And there are some cases when this file can be useful even if you are not dead.
 Imagine you are in a coma or are disabled.
 In these cases, the disaster file may be of great help.

 On the other hand, I would advise you to add all your passwords to a password manager.
-For instance, I am using LastPass to manage all my password.
+For instance, I am using KeePassXC to manage all my passwords.
 And do not forget about two-factor authentication.
-Then, you can share a way to get access to this account and the recipient of the disaster file will have all your passwords directly!
-Whether you want to include all your passwords in the file or made them accessible through another mean, I think they need to be included.
+Then, you can share a way to access this account, and the recipient of the disaster file will have all your passwords directly!
+Whether you want to include all your passwords in the file or make them accessible through another means, I think they need to be included.

 The disaster file should also contain key documents.
 These will be different from one family to another.
-If you have a will, this is definitely a good place to put of a copy it.
-You should also include your real estate properties documents, the insurance policies, work contracts and tax records.
+If you have a will, this is an excellent place to put a copy of it.
+You should also include your real estate property documents, insurance policies, work contracts, and tax records.

 Personal finance tasks

-And what if both you and your loved one die at the same time.
+And what if both you and your loved one die simultaneously?
 A member of your family or a friend may manage your estate.
 Or your oldest child could take care of it.
 In that case, they may have much less information than necessary.
 That is why your disaster file should be complete.

 How to store your disaster file

-I would actually advise having several versions of it.
-Even in this age, I would advise for a paper version.
+I would advise having several versions of it.
+Even in these years of Technology, I would recommend a paper version.
 But I would also do an electronic version that can be accessed safely.

 - One digital version of the disaster file is on my computer, protected by a password.